Tranquil-Mayhem/Tranquil-Mayhem/README.md

 I'm passionate about what I do, and I'm always seeking more opportunities to understand more about AI, the ethics of computing and how to secure systems & programs from external threats.<br>

-Ask me about some cool projects I've worked on!<br>
+Ask me about some cool projects I've worked on!
+The things you can find here are is not an exhaustive list of projects that I've completed.<br>